Shishlik

 Shishlik (Persian: شیشلیک) is a 2021 Iranian black comedy film directed by Mohammad Hossein Mahdavian and written by Amir Mahdi Jule.
 The film screened for the first time at the 39th Fajr Film Festival and received 4 nominations.

 Plot

 A resident of a small town on the outskirts of Tehran, under the influence of special conditions imposed on him by the head of a factory, has revolted.
-He seeks the liberation of his family and..
+He seeks the liberation of his family.